 This is where you really feel the personality difference between the two brands.

 Cardo uses the Air Mount, and honestly, it’s brilliant.
 You slide the unit near the helmet bracket, magnets grab it, and it clicks into place.
-I can do it blindly with one gloved hand in two seconds flat.
+You can do it blindly with one gloved hand in a second or two.
 The buttons on the Packtalk Edge, though, are relatively small and flat.
-Finding them with heavy winter gloves takes practice, and I ended up relying on voice commands (“Hey Cardo, volume up”) more than I expected.
+Finding them with heavy winter gloves takes practice, and many owners end up relying on voice commands (“Hey Cardo, volume up”) more than they expected.

 Sena uses the classic Jog Dial.
 Turning the big wheel to adjust volume is incredibly satisfying and simple, even with the thickest winter gloves.
 You don’t have to feel around for flat buttons; you just swipe your palm against the side of your helmet.
 The downside is the mounting bracket itself, which uses a traditional plastic clip that can wear out or feel stiff over time.